-89% of the Turkmen of Turkmenistan are affiliated to Islam and acknowledge Islam as an integral part of their culture.
-The central Asian country of Turkmenistan has no official religion, and there is provision for freedom of religion in the country’s constitution.
+89% of Turkmen are affiliated with Islam and acknowledge Islam as an integral part of their culture.
+The Central Asian country of Turkmenistan has no official religion, and there is provision for freedom of religion in the country’s constitution.
 Although most of Turkmenistan’s population is Muslim, there is a general low adherence to the religion in the country.
-Muslims in Turkmenistan do not strictly attend religious services but acknowledge the revival of the language’s importance to be a critical element of the country’s revival.
+Muslims in Turkmenistan do not strictly attend religious services.

 Religious Demography Of Turkmenistan